tomchor/pymicra/docs/intro.rst

 done specially to make it easier for other people to contribute.

-If you want to contribute with code you can either create a Github account and contact me via the |gitrepo|_ by creating an issue/pull request, or you can contact me directly by |myemail|.
+If you want to contribute with code you can either create a Github account and contact me via the `Github page`_ by creating an issue/pull request, or you can contact me directly by |myemail|.
 Furthermore, if you have some useful routines laying around (or even some routines with a procedure you recently created and published) but aren't sure how to make them Pymicra-compatible, let me know by email and we'll work together to adapt it.

 Cheers

 Tomás Chor.